 When filters on a data source are applied, the label itself will also be highlighted in orange to indicate which source have filters actively applied.
 The filter label that is currently selected will be highlighted in blue.

 Filters have to be set independently for each data source.
-For example, suppose we want the ENTIRE Dashboard to show data from Q1 only.
-We'll select the months of January, February, and March from our "Sample Program Data" source.
+For example, suppose we want the ENTIRE Dashboard to show data for a specific gender.
+We'll select female from our "Participant Data" source.

-If you'll notice, the Widget for "Events by Month" now shows only data from January, February, and March, but "Responses by Month" still shows data from April.
-This is because the data for "Responses by Month" comes from a different data source ("Sample Survey Data").
+If you'll notice, the Widget for "Participant Gender Breakdown" now shows only data females, but "Staff Gender Breakdown" still shows data for all genders.
+This is because the data for "Staff Gender Breakdown" comes from a different data source.
 In order to show only a subset of data across all data sources, the filters have to be set for each.